|

 Photograph Collection, undated

-3 b & w negatives
+3 B/W negatives

 SWCPC 222 E15

 This collection consists of three images of a poultry truck in Plainview Texas.
-The

-caption reads, "Plainview is fast becoming the poultry capitol of the
+The caption reads, "Plainview is fast becoming the poultry capitol of the

 Southwest."

 Plainview is the county seat of Hale County.
-After application for a post office was
+After application for a post office

-submitted, the name of Plainview was chosen.
-The town then received a charter in 1888.
-The
+was submitted, the name of Plainview was chosen.
+The town then received a

-area around the city was primarily used for grazing prior to the coming of the railroad.
+charter in 1888.
+The area around the city was primarily used for grazing prior

-Today the area still maintains its agricultural economic base.
+to the coming of the railroad.
+Today the area still maintains its agricultural

 Pogue, Alan